indriyanipuspita/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hi!
 I’m a UI/UX Designer, Author, Lifelong Learner, and Tech Enthusiast.'
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      This is my space—I’m sharing it all with you to showcase my passion for design, storytelling, and technology.
+Over the years, I’ve crafted digital experiences, written meaningful narratives, and continuously explored the ever-evolving tech world.
+Scroll down to see more about my journey, projects, and expertise!
     styles:
       self:
         height: auto